JohnFroz/Johns-SV06-Plus-ACE-Orca-Profiles/README.md

 - Overwrite existing files if prompted.
 - Subfolders like `process` and `machine` should be placed inside the `default` folder as shown above.

-This will make the custom print and machine profiles available in OrcaSlicer.
+This will make my custom print and machine profiles available in OrcaSlicer.

 ---